|

 no Claim will be admitted by his Attornies after his departure, those to whom

 he is indebted will do well to call on himself for payment previous thereto.
+He

-Harrower Esqrs.
+HARROWER Esqrs.

 Demerary, 26th January 1811.

-An Excellent Draft Horse, [heading]
+An Excellent Draft Horse,

 Well Seasoned to the Climate, and perfectly quiet.